Where The Health Lottery Money Goes

 Since its launch in 2011, The Health Lottery has raised over £92 million for good causes across Great Britain, but where exactly does that money go?
-Every time you buy a lottery ticket, you get the chance to win a cash prize and contribute to good causes in your local area.
+Every time you buy a charity weekly lottery ticket, you get the chance to win a cash prize and contribute to good causes in your local area.
 From cooking classes and community gardens to parenting programmes and circus skills for kids, here’s where Health Lottery funding really goes.

 How Health Lottery funding works

 For every £1 Health Lottery ticket that’s sold, at least 20p goes straight to funding health-related projects across Britain.
 Rather than a national lottery, this one operates as 51 local society lotteries which cover Great Britain.
 Each week, daily draws take place from Tuesday to Saturday to support a different local society of the country.
 This means that every region gets an equal share of the pot.

 To date, The Health Lottery has helped to fund over 2,500 projects across Britain.
 These good causes include the Pink Lizard project in Leicester, which gives local retirees and young unemployed people the chance to meet twice a week to socialise, share meals, and contribute to local schemes.
 Prince Harry recently visited the project to learn about the benefits of the lottery and have a kick-around with some of its members.

 Funding is allocated to the charity partner the People’s Health Trust and awarded to organisations that tackle health inequalities across Britain and aim to create healthier communities and environments through projects such as:

 - Drop-in groups for people affected by depression

 - Cooking classes